cassgvp/WIN-Open-Neuroimaging-Community/docs/using-this-repo.md

 Yes.
 We'd really like for all feedback to be public.
 This will ensure that everything is transparent and well recorded.
 The aim is to show that community members have had input on these pages, and we’ve listened to and incorporated your feedback.

 Please don’t be worried about being critical (if something’s not right, I need to know about it!), but please try to be respectful and courteous, as per the [community participation guidelines](community/CODE_OF_CONDUCT.md).

+## Do I *really* have to use GitHub?
+If this process really doesn't work for you, I'd still love to receive your feedback one way or another.
+By email is just fine 😊.